I Tested 10 PE Data Rooms (What Deal Teams Actually Need) in 2026

 |---|---|---|---|

-| Setup time | Under 5 minutes | 1–2 weeks | 2–4 weeks |
+| Setup time | Under 5 minutes | 1--2 weeks | 2--4 weeks |

-| Per-page fees | None | None | $0.40–$0.85/page |
+| Per-page fees | None | None | $0.40--$0.85/page |

 | Page-level analytics | Yes (all plans) | Basic view counts | Basic view counts |

-| AI-powered Q&A | Yes (all plans) | No | Partial (AI redaction) |
+| AI-powered Q&A | Yes (Business) | No | Partial (AI redaction) |

-| AI room organization | Yes (all plans) | No | No |
+| AI room organization | Yes (Business) | No | No |

-| Dynamic watermarks | Yes (all plans) | Yes (higher tiers) | Yes |
+| Dynamic watermarks | Yes (Business) | Yes (higher tiers) | Yes |

-| Screenshot protection | Yes (all plans) | Limited | Yes |
+| Screenshot protection | Yes (Business) | Limited | Yes |

-| NDA gating | Yes (all plans) | Yes | Yes |
+| NDA gating | Yes (Business) | Yes | Yes |

-| E-signatures | Yes (built-in) | Third-party | Third-party |
+| E-signatures | Yes (Pro and up) | Third-party | Third-party |

 | Full-text search + OCR | Yes (all plans) | Yes | Yes |